Love & Harvest

 homemade chinese food

-• Easy - it is a slow-braised chicken in a stock pot, and lightly seasoned.
+• Easy — it is a slow-poached chicken in a stock pot, lightly seasoned.
+Mostly hands-off once it is in the pot.

-• Healthy - Since this Hainanese Chicken is slow-poached in its beautiful water, it's much healthier than fried chicken or pan-fried chicken.
-Most chicken recipes require oil but this one requires little oil to none.
+• Healthy — since this Hainanese Chicken is slow-poached in water, it is much healthier than fried or pan-fried chicken.
+Most chicken recipes require oil but this one requires little to none.

-• Delicious - ginger and chicken go hand in hand, and it's a soul-soothing taste.
-Try it and you'll understand why!
+• Delicious — ginger and chicken go hand in hand, and it is a soul-soothing taste.
+Try it once and you will understand the obsession.

-• Authentic Cantonese dish- if you're interested in a popular homemade Cantonese dish, this is the one.
-All Cantonese moms know this recipe!
+• Authentic Cantonese dish — if you want a popular homemade Cantonese recipe, this is the one.
+All Cantonese moms know it.

 Hainanese Chicken Rice